Thursday, 24 August 2017

 Mahikari

-When I was 25 I met friends I hadn't seen for five or six years.
-Loads had happened since I last saw them: they were married, had children and he had multiple sclerosis.
+When I was 25 I reconnected with friends, Isabelle and Philippe.
+I hadn't seen for five or six years.
+Since then, they were married, had children and he had multiple sclerosis.

 They also belonged to a new religion, created in Japan in 1962, called Mahikari.
 The main practice was spiritual healing, with a lot of Japanese style rituals, prayers and so on.

-They told me that since they belonged there, his state as multiple sclerosis sufferer had stabilised and that he even had been able to stop medication.
+They told me that since they joined, his multiple sclerosis sufferer had stabilised and he had been able to stop medication.

 I was not very attracted by getting into religious stuff, but I didn't want to be close minded either so I decided to give it a try.
 I joined Mahikari.

-A few months later I was initiated, I received a sacred object - a medallion -
+A few months later I was initiated and given a sacred medallion.

 This medallion was a real problem.
 You were supposed to have it on you all the time, but it couldn't touch any part of the body lower than the navel, it couldn't be touched by another person and couldn't be wet either.